-Does a food’s color affect its flavor?
-Find out—and trick your friends in the process—with this fun sensory experiment.

-In this activity, YOU are the scientist!
-Your research question?
 Does a food’s color affect what we think of its flavor?
+Find out (and trick your friends in the process) in this TOP SECRET experiment.

-You will try to answer this question by having unsuspecting “subjects” (your friends and family) taste two different samples of apple juice—one plain and one that you dyed red with food coloring.
-Shhh!
-Don’t give it away!
-Will they be able to tell that both samples are the same juice?
-Or will the red color make them think they’re drinking something else?
+Today, YOU are the scientist!
+Your research question: Does a food’s color affect what we think of its flavor?
+You’ll answer this question by having unsuspecting “subjects” (your friends and family) taste two samples of juice—one plain and one dyed with food coloring, which doesn’t have any flavor.
+Will they realize that both juices are the same?
+Or will the color make them think that they’re drinking something else?

 Time for the big reveal!
-Tell your subjects that you played a (small) trick on them—in the name of science!
-The juice in samples A and B was the same—both glasses contained apple juice, but sample A was dyed red.
+Tell subjects you played a small trick on them.
+Samples A and B were both apple juice—sample A was just dyed red with food coloring.

 Want to do some more research around color and flavor?
 Try serving vanilla pudding alongside vanilla pudding that you dyed brown (use gel food coloring here)—do your subjects think the brown pudding is chocolate-flavored?
 Or try dying lemon-lime soda with orange food coloring—do your subjects think it’s orange soda?
 What other foods can you think of to try this with?